openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 >   * Bento and wiki work
 >
-> At home, at the beginning of the year we worked on projects called â€œIntegrate all
+> At home, at the beginning of the year we worked on projects called “Integrate all
-              Infrastructure under one Umbrellaâ€ which resulted in the Bento web theme nowadays at all openSUSE sites use.
+              Infrastructure under one Umbrella” which resulted in the Bento web theme nowadays at all openSUSE sites use.
 It provides short ways from one site to another by thought through and pretty menus.
 Robert did a real great job with that and we got a lot of external recognition for it.
 At the same time the Wiki project started which was a huge project the